Computer and Laptop buying guide

 Minimum recommended specifications

-We recommend T430, T450 or newer.
+We recommend T430, T450 and T460 (or newer).
 Avoid T440.
-Newer models tend to use more power-efficient componenets and therefore make less noise, have better battery life and longevity.
+Newer models tend to use more power-efficient components and therefore make less noise, have better battery life and longevity.

 |Processor||i5-5300u (or higher)||i5-2320m (or higher)|